Last Updated: November 10, 2022

 Getting outside in all weather is a challenge when you have an infant.
 If you and your child are properly outfitted for cold weather, you’ll be content for much longer!
 In this post, I’ll cover all the baby winter essentials.
-Tips for keeping your baby warm, and what baby winter gear for newborn babies to 12 months.
+Tips for keeping your baby warm in winter, and what baby winter gear for newborn babies to 12 months.
 Plus what gear you’ll need for the next early walker / young toddler stage for cold weather.
 Jump ahead:

 - Newborn to 12 Months: Winter Baby Essentials